 Because this isn't exactly new content, I wanted to post this before my proper Halloween Countdown begins.
 I do hope it helps get you into the mood.

-I created the following virtual campus ghost tour for my countdown several years ago.
-Some of my readers are new, and I hope you will find this to be fun; for those of you who read my post previously, I hope you will enjoy revisiting the spooky haunts of Lenoir-Rhyne University.
+I created the following virtual campus ghost tour for my countdown in 2008.
+Many of my readers are new, and I hope you will find this to be fun; for those of you who read my post previously, I hope you will enjoy revisiting the spooky haunts of Lenoir-Rhyne University.

 Ghost Tour: There is a Halloween tradition at Lenoir-Rhyne University of a "campus ghost tour" during which the guides share local folklore, campus legends, and creepy stories.
 Thanks to the generosity of the good people at Lenoir-Rhyne, I now have all of those spooky tales to share with you.
 I have taken pictures around the campus to illustrate the stories, so that I may lead you through the tour virtually.